digicademy-chf/chf_base/Documentation/Base/DataModel/Index.rst

 classes.
 A ``Location`` may be organised hierarchically to model, for example, world regions, countries, regions, cities, and buildings.
-A ``Period`` may similarly be arranged in a hierarchy to model historical periods, phases, or dates. ``Actors``, on the other hand, may be grouped together via ``Tag``s as labels, but otherwise stand on their own.
+A ``Period`` may similarly be arranged in a hierarchy to model historical periods, phases, or dates. ``Actor`` objects, on the other hand, may be grouped together via ``Tag`` labels, but otherwise stand on their own.
 They may refer to organisations, individuals, or other entities in the sense of actor-network theory.

-In addition, the model provides flexible ``Tag``s to group other classes, ``Relation``s to connect classes with qualifications like an ``Actor``s role, and ``SameAs`` classes to connect entities to authority data.
+In addition, the model provides flexible ``Tag`` objects to group other classes, ``Relation`` objects connect classes with qualifications like the role of an ``Actor``, and ``SameAs`` classes to connect entities to authority data.

 ..  _graphical-overview: